• Skip to main content

 You target the major muscle groups of your entire body with the deadlift.

-Even without knowing how many calories you burn doing the deadlift.
+Even without knowing how many calories you burn while doing the deadlift.

-Nevertheless, to calculate the number of calories you burn, use the following three simple steps.
+Nevertheless, to calculate the calories you burn, use the following three simple steps.

-Note that this article is for informational purposes only and not for medical advice.
+Note that this article is for informational purposes and not medical advice.

-3 Simple Steps to Calculate the Amount of Calories Burned Deadlifting
+3 Simple Steps to Calculate the Number of Calories Burned Deadlifting

 #1.
 MET – Metabolic Equivalent of a Task

-The first step to calculate how many calories you burn with any physical activity is to know the METs.
+The first step to calculating how many calories you burn with physical activity is knowing the METs.

 The Metabolic Equivalent of a Task (METs) will tell you how many calories you burn per hour of exercise per one kilogram of body weight.